Language Translation

 Community Health Workers

-The St. Joseph Department of Health is committed to improving the well-being of our community by strategically placing dedicated Community Health Workers (CHWs) in various neighborhoods across St. Joseph County.
-These CHWs serve as invaluable contacts, working tirelessly to provide support and establish vital connections between community members and available resources.
-Through their dedication and commitment, these health workers play a crucial role in creating a healthier and more connected community, ensuring that every individual has access to the services they need for a thriving and resilient life.
+The St. Joseph Department of Health is committed to supporting the well-being of county residents through our Community Health Worker (CHW) program.
+Our certified CHWs are licensed insurance navigators who serve as invaluable connection points, working to establish bridges between community members and available resources in the areas of Maternal Infant Health, Childhood Lead Poisoning Prevention, and Chronic Disease Prevention and Education.
+Through their dedication and commitment, these health workers play a crucial role in creating a healthier and more connected community within St. Joseph County.

 For more information, please contact: (574) 235- 9750 Ext 8